-The Depth of Trading #2: Interview with Luis Recabarren, a Private Equity Manager and a Trader
+Trading Depth Interview #2: Luis Recabarren, a Fighter, a Ballet Dancer, and a Private Equity Manager

 Luis, you have tried various things in life and accomplished a lot.
 How do you manage to combine such different occupations?